Celebrity Big Brother (British series 5) racism controversy: Political reaction in UK and India

-Leicester East MP Keith Vaz tabled an Early Day Motion in Parliament addressing this issue.
+Leicester East MP Keith Vaz tabled an early day motion in Parliament addressing this issue.
 The controversy coincided with a visit by the Chancellor of the Exchequer Gordon Brown to India.
 When questioned by journalists, he said: "I want Britain to be seen as a country of fairness and tolerance.
 Anything detracting from this I condemn."
 Prime Minister Tony Blair refused to comment on the issue as he had not seen the programme, although he did "condemn racism in all its forms."
 London mayor Ken Livingstone stated, "The racism towards Shilpa Shetty on Celebrity Big Brother is completely unacceptable".
 He went on to accuse the producers of the programme of selectively editing the show "to broadcast participants' racist comments".

-Anand Sharma, India's junior minister for external affairs, told journalists that the Indian government would take "appropriate measures" once more information became available, while Kamal Nath, India's trade minister, reportedly said that Celebrity Big Brother could lead to a "diplomatic crisis".
+Anand Sharma, India's junior minister for external affairs, told journalists that the Indian government would take "appropriate measures" once more information became available, while Kamal Nath, India's Commerce and Industry Minister, reportedly said that Celebrity Big Brother could lead to a "diplomatic crisis".

 Equality and Human Rights Commission chairman Trevor Phillips stated that Channel 4 must "make clear that they got it wrong, they intervened too little too late".
 A small protest involving "dozens" of Shetty's fans took place in Patna, eastern India, during which straw effigies of Big Brother producers were burned.
 Priya Ranjan Dasmunsi, India's information and broadcasting minister, opined that Shetty should appear before the Indian high commission in London when she left the house, stating: "If there has been some racism shown against her in the show, it is not only an attack on women but also on the skin and the country."
 The India Tourism Office placed an "open letter" to Goody as advertisements in several national newspapers, inviting her to "experience the healing nature of India".

 Sponsor and corporate backlash

-On 18 January, The Carphone Warehouse suspended its sponsorship of Celebrity Big Brother with immediate effect over the alleged racism, before permanently ending its contract with Channel 4 altogether.
+On 18 January, the Carphone Warehouse suspended its sponsorship of Celebrity Big Brother with immediate effect over the alleged racism before permanently ending its contract with Channel 4 altogether.
 Speaking about the suspension, the company's chief executive, Charles Dunstone, stated:

-Our concern has rapidly mounted about the broadcast behaviour of individuals within the Big Brother house.
-We are totally against all forms of racism and bullying and indeed this behaviour is entirely at odds with the brand values of the Carphone Warehouse.
-As a result we feel that as long as this continues we are unable to associate our brand with the programme.
-We had already made it clear to Channel 4 that were this to continue, we would have to consider our position.
-Nothing we saw last night gave us any comfort.
-Accordingly we have instructed Channel 4 to remove our sponsorship name and branding with immediate effect.